-Biome Linter & Formatter Setup is a development Claude Skill built by Lê Thành Danh.
+Biome Linter & Formatter Setup is a development claude skill built by Lê Thành Danh.
 Best for: Frontend teams migrate legacy linting/formatting to Biome for 20-100x faster performance and zero dependency overhead..

 What it does